opeoje91/Final_Project_10_UTA_old/README.md

 ![](Images/RFM_High_Features_Importance.png)

-As you can see, most of these look alinke because many of the prices, are the same, or have very small differences.
+From the snapshots, most of these look alike because many of the prices, are the same, or have very small differences.
 The dataset is from a sample of APPL's early years.

 *Conclusion to Segment 1*
 In conclusion, we will continue testing models and seeking consultation based on our model experiences so far.
-By next class, we may have a backup dataset of a single stock that has as much history as APPL stock, but includes more feature columns to hopefully bring either one or both of our models to stellar accuracy.
+By next class, we whould have found an additional dataset to help predict APPL stock fluctuations by bringing in more feature columns, if not create our own features through the dataset that we already have.